jolinhama/ConvNetSwift/README.md

 # ConvNetSwift
-This fork is for learning machine learning purpose and might not be working correctly.
+This fork is to study machine learning and might not be working correctly.
 Original repository is [alexsons/ConvNetSwift](https://github.com/alexsosn/ConvNetSwift).

 Swift port of [ConvnetJS](http://cs.stanford.edu/people/karpathy/convnetjs/) - a library for training Deep Learning models (mainly Neural Networks).